stefl14/autodidact/README.md

+# Autodidact

+## Introduction
-This project aims to create a domain specific search engine for areas I'm interested in (neuroscience and ML to start with).
+This project aims to create a domain specific search engine for areas I'm interested in (neuroscience and ML, to start with).
+It's a meta-autodidactical project: I'm doing it to learn, but the project itself aims to facilitate faster learning!

+## Motivation

+Traditional search is great for getting high level answers to queries.
+With knowledge graph improvements, for example, we get a decent answers to most high-level questions using traditional search.
+But search based knowledge graphs typically rely on Wikipedia, limiting the breadth and depth of results.
+Information locked away in the constant stream of unstructured data found in academic pdfs, for example, isn't indexed.
+In many cases, this means research relies on "Googling" and looking for relevant titles, or relying on hints from useful Tweeters.
+Wouldn't it be nice if there were a way to efficiently find needle's in haystacks of unstructured pdfs?
+Luckily, two recent advances make this a tractable problem, even for individual developers like myself.

+## Advance 1: Unsupervised domain adaptation

-In recent years, the growth of open source Large Language Models has made it feasible to building accurate semantic search engines without huge resources.
-Machine learning approaches have also simplified the process of parsing unstructured text (e.g. from PDFs).
+The growth of open source Large Language Models has made it feasible to build semantic search without needing huge resources.
+In the simplest case, we can index documents using something like [MS-MARCO](https://huggingface.co/sentence-transformers/msmarco-bert-base-dot-v5), thus leveraging tons of information about the structure of search without needing our own search data and without expensive model training.
+But this has issues:

-Combining these two advances, I'm creating a domain specific search engine for neuroscience.

-The reason for this is twofold:

-    1. Traditional search is great for high level answers to a query.
-But if you're a domain expert looking for specific and up to date information about advances in your field, "Googling" it might not be the best option.
-For one thing, most answers you get from Google will be based on a knowledge graph constructed using wikipedia, which naturally limits the depth and breadth of searchable information.
-Information is often locked away in unstructured PDFs.
+ - queries by Bing users are generally not specific to the domain we're interested in, which is to say that the training set isn't representative.
+ - The model knows nothing about what happened after it was trained (2018 in this case), so it could get confused about new information (e.g. covid-19).

+Ideally, we'd be able to adapt these models to the domain we're interested in, hopefully in an unsupervised manner that leverages the domain specific data we have access to needing expensive labelling.
+Luckily, [unsupervised domain adaptation](https://www.youtube.com/watch?v=qzQPbIcQu9Q&ab_channel=OpenSourceConnections) is a rapidly advancing field.
+These advances are part of the inspiration for this project.

+## Advance 2: Parsing unstructured text data using ML.
+    .
+ML advances has also simplified the process of parsing unstructured text [from pdfs](https://github.com/Layout-Parser/layout-parser).
+As luck would have it, this is especially true for academia as there a model zoo's of parsers for academic papers.
+But even without this, we can fine tune the models for our needs without much fuss.

+## Combining advances

+Combining advances 1. and 2.
+I hope to build a search facilitator that helps me out.
+After that, we'll see where it goes.
+At the moment, this repo is mainly for my own learning.